 To create a new form, open up the WordPress admin and go to Profile Builder Pro → Registration Forms → Add New

 Give it a name and then select the user role a person will have after completing it – Customer is a good choice.
 Select whether you want the user to be automatically logged in or not and whether you want to redirect them to a special page.
 If you do, you’ll need to create a thank you page – or you could redirect them to the ‘My Account’ page.
 You’ll learn how to do this in more detail shortly.

 The form will by default include the list of fields that you can see in the next section of the screen.
 This is a lot of fields, so if you want to remove any, you can do so by clicking the Delete link next to each.

-As we’re creating a very simple form here with just three fields, go ahead and delete every field except for these:
+As we’re creating a very simple form here with just a few fields, go ahead and delete every field except for these: